 In 2017 Council purchased the facility back from its private owners to ensure it is developed and used as a community asset and immediate works were completed to bring the change rooms up to quality and safety standard for major events.

-Melbourne Victory has since utilized the facility for A-League and W-League pre-season games, while the women’s team has also played a successful in-season match at the venue.
+Melbourne Victory has since utilised the facility for A-League pre-season and W-League in-season games.

 Community consultation is continuing with user groups and a project manager for major recreation projects has been appointed to oversee the stadium’s redevelopment.